LachlanStephan/scheduleStuffBackend/README.md

 ## Proj desc

-This project is to serve scheduleStuff -> it is currently serving a nextjs application and running off a mysql database
+This project is to serve scheduleStuff -> it is currently serving a nextjs client and connected to a mysql database

 ## Data dictionary